c0rdyc3ps/ScrappyDoo/README.md

 ScrappyDoo is a very simple self-hosted web app that can be used to generate BloodHound Opengraph-compatible JSON that can be mapped using BloodHound CE.

 ### Why is it called ScrappyDoo?
 If SharpHound is ScoobyDoo, this extremely simplistic JSON-generating web application is ScoobyDoo's nephew (ScrappyDoo).
-Diehard ScoodyDoo fans (which is apparently a thing) all thought ScrappyDoo was a crap character, and this is a crap web app.
+Diehard ScoodyDoo fans (which apparently exist) all thought ScrappyDoo was a crap character, and this is a crap web app.
 So it made sense.

 ### Use Cases
 The primary use case for this application is to be able to create a graph of attack paths that cannot be collected using SharpHound or any other Opengraph collector.
 Such paths include: